larsrh/sbt-libisabelle/README.md

 isabelleSessions in Compile := Seq("Example")
 ```

+If unset, `isabelleVersions` defaults to the content of the environment variable `ISABELLE_VERSION`.

 This allows you to put Isabelle source files (including `ROOT`) into `src/main/isabelle`.
-In the SBT shell, you can type `isabelleBuild` to build the `Example` session for both Isabelle2016 and Isabelle2016-1.
+In the sbt shell, you can type `isabelleBuild` to build the `Example` session for both Isabelle2016 and Isabelle2016-1.
 Furthermore, you can use `isabelleJEdit Example 2016` to open a jEdit instance with the `Example` session loaded.

 The plugin also allows you to `package` and `publish` artifacts containing Isabelle sources as usual JAR files (with some metadata added).